-Syntax define region name = region-expr; where region-expr is a region e where region-expr is a region expression, see also Regions , page 361.
+Syntax define region name = region-expr; where region-expr is a region expression, see also Regions , page 401.
 Parameters name The name of the region.
 Description The define region directive defines a region in which specific sections of code and sections of data can be placed.
 A region consists of one or several memory ranges, where each memory range consists of a continuous sequence of bytes in a specific memory.
 Several ranges can be combined by using region expressions.
 Note that those ranges do not need to be consecutive or even in the same memory.
-Example 0x10000 in memory Mem e code region ROM located at address / Erom 0x10000 size 0x10000];
+Example 0x10000 in memory Mer yte code region ROM located at address n / :[from 0x10000 size 0x10000];